pfmarteau/TEKA/README.md

 # eKATS
-## elastic Kernel Averaging of Time Series
+## time elastic Kernel Averaging of Time Series

 Implementation of the code defined and used in [1].
 Documentation is in /doc directory.